arcsyn-io/propx/docs/adrs/adr-001-serial-shrinking.md

 ## Context

-RapidX implements property-based testing with automatic test case generation and intelligent shrinking of counterexamples.
+PropX implements property-based testing with automatic test case generation and intelligent shrinking of counterexamples.
 The library supports parallel execution of test cases to improve performance, but faces a design decision regarding how to handle the shrinking process when tests run in parallel.

 ### Key Requirements
 - Generate multiple test cases in parallel for better performance